hredhayxz/skycast/README.md

 ## Used Packages

-CraftyBay integrates the following packages to enhance functionality:
+SkyCast integrates the following packages to enhance functionality:
 - `http: ^1.2.2`: The HTTP package provides a straightforward way to make HTTP requests in your Flutter app.
 It's essential for fetching data from APIs and working with web services.
 - `cached_network_image: ^3.4.1`: For network image caching and showing.
 - `flutter_riverpod: ^2.5.1`: Riverpod is a state management library for Flutter that simplifies the process of managing application state.
 It provides a clean and efficient way to handle state and dependencies in your app.